x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

    ![The TXT proof of domain ownership record for the custom certificate domain.](../../media/fd0ab875-925d-46ea-96fd-00924e6f298f.png)

-For more information, see [Add your domain to Microsoft 365](https://docs.microsoft.com/microsoft-365/admin/setup/add-domain).
+For more information, see [Add a domain to Microsoft 365](/microsoft-365/admin/setup/add-domain).

 ## Step 4: Create a connector from your organization's email server to Office 365 to receive messages from the email add-on service